MyGet/MyGetDocs/Docs.Site/Docs/Reference/FAQ.markdown

 In order to publish them onto your MyGet feeds, you'll need to create a MyGet account first.

-## I get a 409 Conflict when pushing packages to my MyGet feed

-The *409 Conflict* status code can be returned because of several reasons:

-* The package size is too large for the current [subscription](http://www.myget.org/plans).
-E.g. the Free plan only supports packages <= 100 MB.
-Check the package size and your subscription plan quota.
-When the feed owner created a private feed and you are on a plan that has lesser quota, MyGet will apply your subscription quota.
-For example, when you are on the Free plan and are pushing packages to a private feed created by someone on a Starter plan, packages can still only be <= 100 MB.
-* The feed is over quota for the current [subscription](http://www.myget.org/plans).
-Check the feed quota and your subscription plan quota.
-* You enabled any of the following package settings for your feed.
-Verify the package settings for the feed you are pushing to.
-  * **Forbid overwriting of existing packages?** - this will forbid overwriting packages that already exist on your feed (same package id and version)
-  * **Forbid packages which are non-compliant with Semantic Version?** - this will forbid uploading packages that are not compliant with [Semantic Versioning](http://www.semver.org).
-E.g. a package version like 2.0.234.255 will not be supported.

-MyGet will return a detailed error when pushing packages with a full description of the issue.
-If your NuGet client is not showing this error, use the *-verbosity Detailed* switch.

 ## I get a 402 Payment Required when working with my private feed

 The *402 Payment Required* status code means that the private feed is locked because the feed owner's subscription has expired.